 My Observations

-I extremely like the way you basically have to push the button to eject the hopper, and that when you do that the hopper automatically locks so you don’t get coffee beans all over the place.
+I extremely like the way you just have to push the button to eject the hopper, and that when you do that the hopper automatically locks so you don’t get coffee beans all over the place.

 Check Price – Gaggia Direct.
 Use discount code COFBLMD15 to get it cheaper!